wp-plugins/goodbye-captcha/readme.txt

 *   Invisible for end users (works in background)
 *   It does not affect pages loading time
 *   It does not use PHP Session
-*   This version is free for both Commercial and Personal use
 *   Block IP feature for both IPV6 and IPV4 addresses
 *   Statistics, reports and charts with all blocked spam attempts